GeorgiAtanasovA/C-Console-applications---study-programs/README.md

-C# Console applications -  study programs
+C# Console applications -  study programs.
+There is GIF files, shows what the program doing.